Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 • 45% advanced tax on income above £75,000 up your total salary of £100,000

-There are rules which state the basic minimum hourly rate an employer must pay an employee, depending on how old they are.
+There are rules which state the basic minimum hourly rate an employer must pay depending on the employee’s age.

 The minimum hourly rates for National Living Wage and National Minimum Wage usually increase each tax year.
 Thanks to their similar sounding names, it can be very easy to confuse them, so our article explains the differences between the National Living Wage, National Minimum Wage, and the Living Wage in more detail.